Generative Priors for MRI Reconstruction Trained from Magnitude-Only Images Using Phase Augmentation: Introduction

 As a crucial part of decoupled methods, the use of generative models, such as variational autoencoders and autoregressive models, was investigated previously by formulating the linear reconstruction problem for accelerated MRI from the Bayesian perspective and solving it via maximum a posterior (MAP) estimation \cite{Tezcan_IEEETrans.Med.Imag._2018,Luo_Magn.Reson.Med._2020}.
 More recently, diffusion models emerged as effective priors for MRI reconstruction and were combined with Monte Carlo methods that sampling the posterior\cite{Jalal_NIPS_2021, Chung_Med.Image.Anal._2022, Luo_Magn.Reson.Med._2023}.
 However, their performance is heavily dependent on the size and quality of the training dataset and the computational resources available.

 For this reason, it is desirable to use existing databases of MR images for training.
 But as shown here, training from magnitude-only images leads to inferior priors.
 This work therefore proposes a new approach to construct priors using magnitude-only training images as illustrated in \cref{fig:overview}.
 The workflow begins with the preparation of training datasets from magnitude-only MR images.
 This dataset is then augmented with phase information and used to train generative priors on complex images.
 Finally, trained priors can be used with both linear and nonlinear reconstruction for compressed sensing parallel imaging.
 The contributions of our work are: \begin{enumerate}[wide,labelindent=0pt] \item[\textbf{Complex vs. magnitude-only priors:}] We demonstrate that priors trained on complex images are superior to priors trained only on magnitude images. \item[\textbf{Phase augmentation:}] We leverage a diffusion model trained on a small dataset (\textasciitilde 1000 images) of complex images to augment a much larger dataset (\textasciitilde 80k images) for which the phase information of the image is not available. \item[\textbf{Robustness:}] We show that we can train more robust generative priors by incorporating knowledge from a larger training dataset, which contains a diverse range of images.
-Such a database can be obtained by phase augmentation of magnitude images which are readily available. \item[\textbf{Flexibility:}] By integrating the priors as regularization terms into existing reconstruction techniques, we maintain the flexibility of existing reconstruction algorithms that can be used with various undersampling schemes and receive coils. \end{enumerate} Parts of this work have been presented in Refs. \citen{Luo__2022a, Luo__2021}.
+Furthermore, the robustness are verified in different reconstruction scenarios that involve different sampling patterns, changes in TE/TR, different scanners and so on.
+Such a database can be obtained by phase augmentation of magnitude images which are readily available. \item[\textbf{Flexibility:}] By integrating the priors as regularization terms into existing reconstruction techniques, we maintain the flexibility of existing reconstruction algorithms (linear and nonlinear) that can be used with various undersampling schemes and receive coils. \end{enumerate} Parts of this work have been presented in Refs. \cite{Luo__2022a, Luo__2021}.